Storefronts

 GEILENKIRCHEN

-The base is located in Teveren, Germany approximately four kilometers west of the town of Geilenkirchen in the Benelux region of Europe.
-The surrounding land is gently rolling with woods and is very green.
-Winters tend to be long, rainy and gray.
-Spring produces lush vegetation and summers can range from mild to hot.
+The base is located in Teveren, Germany approximately four kilometers west of the town of Geilenkirchen in the tri-border region of Germany, the Netherlands and Belgium.

 The Component consists of approximately 3,100 multinational military and civilian personnel from 15 nations (Belgium, Canada, Denmark, Germany, Greece, Hungary, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Turkey and the USA).

-The Component's mission is to provide aircraft and trained aircrews to deliver a surveillance and/or control platform wherever and whenever directed by the North Atlantic Treaty Organization Airborne Early Warning Force Commander on behalf of the three major commanders.
+The Component's mission is to provide aircraft and trained aircrews to deliver a surveillance and/or control platform wherever and whenever directed by the NAEW&CF commander on behalf of the three major commanders.

 SERVICES & FACILITIES